 - For each vulnerability, Astra gives an intelligently calculated risk score.

 As the number of cyberattacks targeting businesses and individuals has grown significantly, the need for automated security testing tools has increased.
 Automated security testing tools are a great way to test any application for security vulnerabilities.
 It’s not only an efficient way to identify security holes but also a cost-effective method.
 Any business or individual can use automated security testing tools to test their applications and find out if they have security vulnerabilities.

 Are you unable to access your website?
 Is your website experiencing hacking issues?
 Find out in 15 seconds.

-2. Why companies prefer to use automated security testing tools?
+2. Why do companies prefer to use automated security testing tools?

-3. What is average cost of automated security testing tools?
+What is the average cost of automated security testing tools?

 Automated security tools can cost from $500-$10000+ per scan.
 The cost depends on the type of scan and the number of hosts and services that you want to scan.

-Astra’s automated security testing tool offers more than 2600+ tests with a pocket friendly pricing.
+Astra’s automated security testing tool offers more than 2600+ tests with pocket-friendly pricing.
 To ensure that your website is secure and safe, you need to have a reliable security testing tool.
-Astra’s automated security testing tool is a must have for every website owner.
+Astra’s automated security testing tool is a must-have for every website owner.